middleware-labs/go-agent-gorm/README.md

 ## Usage

-To instrument GORM, you need to install the plugin provided by otelgorm:
+To instrument GORM, you need to install the plugin :

 ```go
 import (